proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/nics/intel_vf.rst

     assignment in hypervisor.
 Take qemu for example, the device assignment should carry the IAVF device id (0x1889) like ``-device vfio-pci,x-pci-device-id=0x1889,host=03:0a.0``.

+    When IAVF is backed by an Intel® E810 device, the "Protocol Extraction" feature which is supported by ice PMD is also available for IAVF PMD.
+The same devargs with the same parameters can be applied to IAVF PMD, for detail please reference the section ``Protocol extraction for per queue`` of ice.rst.

+    Quanta size configuration is also supported when IAVF is backed by an Intel® E810 device by setting ``devargs`` parameter ``quanta_size`` like ``-a 18:00.0,quanta_size=2048``.
+The default value is 1024, and quanta size should be set as the product of 64 in legacy host interface mode.

+    When IAVF is backed by an Intel® E810 device or an Intel® 700 Series Ethernet device, the reset watchdog is enabled when link state changes to down.
+The default period is 2000us, defined by ``IAVF_DEV_WATCHDOG_PERIOD``.
+    Set ``devargs`` parameter ``watchdog_period`` to adjust the watchdog period in microseconds, or set it to 0 to disable the watchdog, for example, ``-a 18:01.0,watchdog_period=5000`` or ``-a 18:01.0,watchdog_period=0``.

 The PCIE host-interface of Intel Ethernet Switch FM10000 Series VF infrastructure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^